 It’s important to remember that you are not alone.
 We have numerous resources available to support students and we encourage you to reach out to Student Care Coordination for assistance.

 Faculty, staff, students, and other community members can also report their concerns pertaining to the personal, physical, or emotional wellbeing of a student using the Student of Concern Form.

 To read more about how to help another student, click here.

-Once a Student of Concern Form is submitted, appropriate staff in the Office of Student Care Coordination will review and assess the information in order to determine the best course of action for follow-up.
+Once a Student of Concern Form is submitted, appropriate Student Care Coordination staff will review and assess the information in order to determine the best course of action for follow-up.
 Follow-up is individually tailored and, where possible, relationship-driven, and it may include a staff member reaching out to the student directly and working with the student on a success plan or appropriate referrals.
 A staff member may contact the reporting party for additional information.
 A reporting party may not receive any specific follow-up information due to privacy laws and regulations.

 You have a unique opportunity to be a strong partner in your student’s health and wellbeing and it is important for you to be aware of the resources available on campus.
 Parents can learn more about resources and services here.
 Listen for cues that your student might be facing challenges, share campus resources that may help, and encourage your student to reach out.
 Open communication is important.
 For more information, click here.

-While we ask that parents not fill out a Student Care Coordination Intake Form on behalf of their student, parents are welcome to call the Office of Student Care Coordination at 615-343-WELL to learn more about resources and how to best support your student.
+While we ask that parents not fill out a Student Care Coordination Intake Form on behalf of their student, parents are welcome to call Student Care Coordination at 615-343-WELL to learn more about resources and how to best support your student.

 Yes!
-The Office of Student Care Coordination is happy to speak with incoming students about services and resources that may be beneficial to have established before arriving to campus.
-Please call the Office of Student Care Coordination at 615-343-WELL (9355) to speak with a Student Care Coordinator.
+Student Care Coordination is happy to speak with incoming students about services and resources that may be beneficial to have established before arriving to campus.
+Please call Student Care Coordination at 615-343-WELL (9355) to speak with a Student Care Coordinator.
 We also encourage you to check out other resources available through the Student Care Network.